jesssekeogh/neuro/README.md

 - Enables staking neurons in canisters with a single line of code ✅
 - Interfaces for interacting with the governance frameworks ✅
 - Interfaces for interacting with neurons ✅
-- Stake neurons on the NNS ❌ (Available, pending protocol implementation)
+- Stake neurons on the NNS ✅
-- Control neurons on the NNS ❌ (Available, pending protocol implementation)
+- Control neurons on the NNS ✅
 - Stake neurons on the SNS ✅
 - Control neurons on the SNS ✅